 - Codeine and aspirin

-- Antiseptic and anti-histamine cream
+- Antiseptic wipes or cream and anti-histamine cream

 - Plasters or band-aids